JamieBriggsDev/JamieBriggsDev.github.io/content/post/2025-07-esp32-flood-api/index.md

 PlatformIO plugin that helps configure projects.
 The user interface includes a library search feature, which I used to address my first two considerations.

-For exposing HTTP endpoints (consideration #1), I quickly found a few libraries that provide web server functionality.
+For exposing HTTP endpoints (consideration #1), I quickly found a few Arduino libraries that provide web server functionality.
 For JSON serialization (consideration #2), I came across ArduinoJson, which is widely regarded as the standard library for handling JSON on microcontrollers.

 Addressing considerations #3 and #4 required more effort.
 I knew I’d be reading my SQLite3 database from a MicroSD card, so I needed both a compatible [MicroSD SPI module](https://amzn.eu/d/8WP2FOO) and a library capable of reading SQLite